 Gamblers Anonymous also has a list of 20 questions that are similar, that can be used to identify whether or not someone gambles pathologically.

-As with all additions, pathological gambling online NZ can only begin to be treated when the player admits they have a problem and actually wants help.
+As with all additions, pathological playing of casino games can only begin to be treated when the player admits they have a problem and actually wants help.
 If a player I in denial or does not want to change, they will be resistant and the chances are they wont be keen on seeking assistance and changing their ways.
 Unfortunately, it often takes a large, life-changing event, an intervention or serious pressure for pathological gambler to seek help.